symfony/symfony-docs/book/http_cache.rst

 * *private*: Indicates that all or part of the response message is intended for a single user and must not be cached by a shared cache.

-Symfony conservatively defaults each response to be private.
+Symfony2 conservatively defaults each response to be private.
 To take advantage of shared caches (like the Symfony2 reverse proxy), the response will need to be explicitly set as public.